aj-stein-nist/nvdts/README.md

 # nvdts

-This code base is a proof-of-concept implementing one interpretation of the [SCITT architecture](https://datatracker.ietf.org/doc/draft-ietf-scitt-architecture/) and supporting IETF Internet Drafts and RFCs below.
+This code base is a proof-of-concept implementing one interpretation of the [SCITT architecture](https://datatracker.ietf.org/doc/draft-ietf-scitt-architecture/) and supporting IETF Internet Drafts and RFCs below to simulate [the CVE ecosystem, its process](https://www.cve.org/About/Process), and the [National Vulnerability Database](https://nvd.nist.gov/) in particular.

 ## Concepts and actors